Skip to main content

 Login node

-For convenience, the login node automatically has any volumeMounts and volumes added to it that are specified for the compute nodes in values.yaml.
-There is no need to specify these again for the login node.
+This section explains how shared storage is exposed on the login node.
+For convenience, the login node automatically receives any volumeMounts and volumes specified for the compute nodes in values.yaml.
+You don’t need to specify these again for the login node.

-Once the PVCs are mounted, you can use them as you would any other storage.
-For example, you can create a directory in the PVC and use it to store job output, as shown below:
+The following examples illustrate common patterns for working with the mounted PVCs from a login node.
+After you mount the PVCs, you can use them as you would any other storage.
+For example, you can create a directory in the PVC and use it to store job output, as shown in the following example:

 # On the login node